 Maine’s small businesses and their workers are the backbone of our economy.
-Several new programs, such as the Paycheck Protection Program, are now becoming available to support them due to COVID-19 disruption.
+Several new programs, such as the Paycheck Protection Program, are available to support them due to COVID-19 disruption.
 Visit the grant program website here.

 Find the latest information from the Maine Department of Economic and Community Development, the Small Business Administration, and the Finance Authority of Maine, or by emailing email@example.com.

 Restarting Maine’s Economy

 The Mills Administration has prepared a plan to gradually and safely restart Maine’s economy.
-The plan establishes four gradual stages of reopening, the first of which begins on May 1st.
+The plan establishes four gradual stages of reopening through July and August.
+Follow the plan here.